isabella232/nodejs-verificationcallback-tutorial/readme.md

 ![](images/ngrokallow.png)

 # What's next?
 In order to use our verificaiton SDK, next steps for a real app would be to add logging, support for more types of verificaitons, and of course persistence and real security on my add numbers end points.
+To add some more security and verify the requests I get from the sinch plattform using our [Request module ](https://www.npmjs.com/package/sinch-request)

 Would you be interested in a complete backend or are you more interested in snippets like today or perhaps even shorter?
 Let me know in the comments or tweet me at @cjsinch!